 Economics Major

-Students majoring in economics can design a program of studies that will prepare them for graduate studies in economics, international affairs, public affairs, business, or law, or for directly entering the labor force.
+Students majoring in economics take a program of studies that will prepare them work in a variety of private industries and public institutions as well as for graduate studies in economics, international affairs, public affairs, business, or law.

 Students who plan to work after graduation from Fordham University will find that many job recruiters are favorably impressed by students who have selected this challenging, liberal arts discipline.